 can our teams join up with other teams? – we would prefer that this doesn’t happen as each team is timed and the challenge is to see how you and your teammates work together to complete the course. we would also like to minimise that impact that this event has on the general public.

-what do I get at the feedzone? – at each feedzone, each rider will receive water to refill their bottle, electrolyte (powerade) and gels. at the second feedzone, for the imperial challenge, riders will receive the same plus a coke. the feedzones are manned and volunteers will fill your bottles for you. please be nice to them as they are volunteers.
+what do I get at the feedzone? – at each feedzone, each rider will receive water to refill their bottle, electrolytes and gels/bars/fruit. at the second feedzone, for the imperial challenge, riders will receive the same plus a coke. the feedzones are manned and volunteers will fill your bottles for you. please be nice to them as they are volunteers.

 do I have to stop at the feedzone? – yes. even if you are not taking on any food or drink, the volunteers need to register your teams time at that stop. this is to show the teams segment times on course as well as ensuring that we have all teams accounted for.